ABBA: The Tour: Background

 Since forming in 1972, the group had only performed sporadically over eight years.
-For many years, the group had refused to tour in the USA because they wanted to be the headliner and not the opening act.
-Pressured to tour by their record company, the group had performed a brief tour in Europe and Australia in the summer of 1977.
-Upon the release of their sixth album, the group decided to tour North America for one month.
+For many years, the group had refused to tour in the United States because they wanted to be the headliner and not the opening act.
+Pressured to tour by their record company, the group embarked on their brief European & Australian Tour during the summer of 1977.

+Upon the release of Voulez-Vous, their sixth album, the group decided to tour North America for one month.
 Benny Andersson stated that the decision to tour was based on the need for the group to become more "present" to North American audiences.
 He further felt that the media would not consider ABBA to be a "real" group if they had not toured.

-In January 1979, ABBA performed alongside Donna Summer the Bee Gees, Olivia Newton-John and Earth, Wind & Fire at the "A Gift of Song—Music for UNICEF Concert" at the United Nations General Assembly in New York City.
+In January 1979, ABBA performed alongside Donna Summer the Bee Gees, Olivia Newton-John and Earth, Wind & Fire at the A Gift of Song—Music for UNICEF Concert at the United Nations General Assembly in New York City.
 The concert benefited the United Nations Children's Fund.
 Shortly after, it was revealed that members Björn Ulvaeus and Agnetha Fältskog had been separated for several months.
 Despite this, Agnetha assured the media that the group was united, stating, "Everyone feels very good at the moment.
 We are working well together and we still have something to give".

 The tour was officially announced by WEA in May 1979, beginning in Canada and the United States before venturing into Europe.
 While promoting the album, the quartet began rehearsals for the tour in June 1979 at the Stockholm Concert Hall in Stockholm, Sweden.
 Agnetha and Anni-Frid began taking private vocal lessons while Benny and Björn organized the tour.
 In the United States, the tour was heavily promoted by various media outlets including Billboard magazine, where a 50-page mini-magazine about ABBA was included in its September 8, 1979, issue.
 The magazine provided a history of the group as well as outlining their success in over 40 countries worldwide.
 It also provided details of the upcoming tour, as well as personal interviews with each member of the quartet.
 During one of the interviews, Andersson and Ulvaeus remarked how important the tour was to the group, especially touring in new territory.
 They stated:"To us, the U.S. is mainly a challenge.
 The whole tour to us is a great challenge.
 Tonight, the audience was great and everything went smoothly.
-But it was a very strange feeling when we have not toured in 2 1/2 years.
-You don't have the self confidence that most artists have that tour a lot and you don't know until you're up there, until you meet the audience face-to-face, whether it's going to work or not…"
+But it was a very strange feeling when we have not toured in two and a half years.
+You don't have the self confidence that most artists have that tour a lot and you don't know until you're up there, until you meet the audience face-to-face, whether it's going to work or not..."